 Pauline Tran Van Lieu

-Starting in 2013, she spent two years working at the French Embassy in Beijing, presenting French cinema to Chinese audiences.
-In that capacity, she curated retrospectives dedicated to Claire Denis or Jacques Demy, supervised China’s first official co-productions, and surveyed transformations in the Chinese film industry.
-She has also worked in distribution and world sales at The Match Factory in Berlin.
+In 2013, she spent two years at the embassy in Beijing promoting French cinema in China.
+She organized retrospectives of Claire Denis, Denis Lavant, or Jacques Demy, supported the first official co-productions, and conducted research on the Chinese audiovisual industry.
+Since then, she has worked in distribution in Paris and international sales in Berlin for The Match Factory.